Front Page Detectives

 If the police weren't already suspicious of Miguel following his flight, they indeed were when they realized that he owned a vehicle matching the one described on Interstate 490.
 After searching the car and running forensic tests, it became clear that the interior, exterior and inside the trunk had been scrubbed clean with a chemical cleaning product.
 A toy belonging to the young girl was even found on the back seat.

 In March of 1972, investigators traveled to San Juan, Puerto Rico, intending to question Miguel.
-However, their trip was well publicized beforehand in the local press, and Miguel against fled.
-On March 26, he finally surrendered to authorities and was extradited back to Rochester.
+However, their trip was well publicized beforehand in the local press, and Miguel fled.
+On March 26 that year, he finally surrendered to authorities and was extradited back to Rochester.
 He had no effective alibi for his whereabouts at the time of the murder of Carmen.
-Still, there was nothing concrete, despite this and the circumstantial evidence of his attempted escape and the car.
+Still, there was nothing concrete to tie him to the crime despite the circumstantial evidence of his attempted escape and the car.
 Police were forced to let him go.

 Article continues below advertisement

-Had Carmen's murder been the end of the story, most would likely agree that Miguel was the killer, with his flight to San Juan and second escape when he learned he was about to be questioned over the killing being suggestive.
-However, that wasn't the end, and in April of 1973, a second young girl would be murdered.
+Had Carmen's murder been the end of the story, most would likely agree that Miguel was a strong person of interest in the case, with his flight to San Juan and second escape when he learned he was about to be questioned over the killing.
+However, that wasn't the end of the story, and a year later, in April 1973, a second young girl was murdered.

 WANDA WALKOWICZ